Singa-Pores-It-On!

 - orderly queue lines for everything; taxis, bank machines, restaurants,

-- No Pan-handlers: neither Japan nor Singapore suffer from such a blight on society.
-There are homeless Japanese who live in tent cities in parks and down by the rivers, but in neither place did someone ever try to tap us with that blood-curdling cry 'Spare Change?'
+are homeless Japanese who live in tent cities in parks and down by the rivers, but in neither place did someone ever try to tap us with that blood-curdling cry 'Spare Change?'
 People in this part of the world have respect for each other, pride in themselves, and feel that nobody should get a free ride; Above; me, chatting up one of the locals at Fort Siloso;

 - cheap movies; In Singapore we went to a first-run movie in an air-conditioned, modern cinema with stadium seating.
 Admission, a large Coke and a big tub of popcorn was less than $10 CDN; it would easily be double that at home, and in Japan that would set you back $40!;